• Skip to primary navigation

 ***We are currently in the process of uploading our audio recordings of older sermons.***

 You can attend service in person at the fellowship building or view it remotely online via Facebook Live Stream.
-To attend live via Facebook, wait until 11am Central Standard Time (CST) and go to: and https://www.facebook.com/share/15hRpYwqkJ/ click on “Watch Live Video.
+To attend live via Facebook, wait until 11am Central Daylight Time (CDT) and go to: https://www.facebook.com/share/1M5DyyjHye/ and click on “Watch Live Video.
 A Facebook account is not required for viewing.

 To view the Order of Service, CLICK HERE.